xbeatzsec/THM_writeups/picklerick/README.md

 Now we need to find the password and a page to login.

 -----------
-## 2 - Let's see that we have more directories on this web page
+## 2 - Let's see if we got more directories on this web page

 Let's try to scan it with gobuster.